 Brain Network Analysis

 We are soliciting applications from post-doctoral level scientists interested in developing and implementing novel computer science-based time-series, network and graph theory analysis methods, and applying these to multi-modal in vivo human imaging and neurophysiological data that we acquire.

 Extracellular Matrix (ECM) MRI

 We are soliciting applications from post-doctoral level scientists interested in developing and implementing novel MRI methods for studying water and ion transport mechanisms in extracellular matrix (ECM), tissue culture systems, or “engineered” tissues.
 Experience and interest in MRI microscopy and microimaging, q-space MRI, relaxometry and diffusometry NMR, NMR profiling, and/or other porous media NMR and MRI methods is desirable.
 Familiarity with pulse sequence programming on Bruker MRI scanners or one-sided NMR profiling systems is also desirable.

 Porous Media MR Physics

 We are soliciting applications from post-doctoral level scientists interested in expanding our knowledge in areas of porous media physics, materials sciences, soft and condensed matter, continuum mechanics, mathematical and computational modeling, and/or NMR and MRI physics.
 A strong interest and background in mathematical physics is highly desirable.

 We are seeking post-doctoral level scientists, in conjunction with the Perinatology Research Branch (PRB), NICHD, interested in developing and implementing novel MRI methods to assess fetal brain structure and function in health and disease.
 Work in this area would be performed in association with Drs.
 Roberto Romero (NICHD) and Mark Haacke (Wayne State University), primarily in Detroit, Michigan as well as Bethesda, MD.
-Potential clinical applications include detection of ischemia/stroke, brainstem abnormalities, placental imaging, cerebral palsy, IUGR, etc. Knowledge of MRI physics and prior pulse sequence programming experience with GE, Siemens, and/or Philips clinical MRI scanners are highly desirable.
+Potential clinical applications include detection of ischemia/stroke, brainstem abnormalities, placental imaging, cerebral palsy, IUGR, cortical dysplasia, etc. Knowledge of MRI physics and prior pulse sequence programming experience with GE, Siemens, and/or Philips clinical MRI scanners is highly desirable.